williangaspar/mvc-state/readme.md

 # MVC State

+## TODO
+* update exemple's folder and readme

 ## The MVC patter
 There is many definitions of whats is MVC out there, here is the one we are following:

 ![MVC](mvc.png)

 ## Storage

 A storage is a way of sharing data.

 ```javascript
 import { Storage } from 'mvc-state';